 Attendance is mandatory for all D1 and D2 classes.
-Students not adhering to this attendance policy will be subject to disciplinary action at the discretion of the Student Promotion and Graduation Committee or Assistant Dean of Education.
-All excused absences must be submitted in a timely manner to Attendance Manager, Elena Taddeo, faculty office second floor room 2-2600.
+Students not adhering to this attendance policy will be subject to disciplinary action at the discretion of the Student Promotion and Graduation Committee or Assistant Dean.

+All excused absences must be submitted in a timely manner, according to the policy set forth in Section 3.5.14 (Attendance, Tardiness, and Absences).